 - During the junior summer program; Masters access to club boats should be confirmed with the junior program coaching staff.

 - Qualified adult rowers are allowed to take out club boats during open rowing periods on the buddy system, to have a minimum of four oars on the water or be accompanied by a chase boat.
-Rowers are required to receive permission via text or call with the Operations Manager (860 786 8157)
+Rowers are required to receive permission from a board appointed official.
+Contact us

 Revised July 19, 2016